The truth about recycling plasticSustainability

-While it might make you feel like an environmental hero, most of the plastic deposited in recycling bins does not get recycled.
-Currently, more than 300 million tons of new plastic is produced annually and less than 10% of it recycled.
+While it might make you feel like an environmental hero, most of the plastic you carefully deposit in recycling bins does not get recycled.
+In 2018 alone more than 359 million tons of new plastic was produced globally.
+Less than 10% of it was recycled.

 A whopping 91% of plastic is not recycled

-Mass production of plastics, which began just six decades ago, has accelerated to creating 8.3 billion metric tons – most of it in disposable products that end up as trash.
+The mass production of plastics, which began just six decades ago, has accelerated to creating 8.3 billion metric tons.
+Much of that are disposable products that end up as trash.

-Of the 8.3 billion metric tons that has been produced, 6.3 billion metric tons has become plastic waste.
-Most single-use plastic– like those shopping bags as well as water bottles– never gets recycled.
-The Environmental Protection Agency (EPA) states that only about 9% of plastic bags are ever recycled in the U.S. And a mere 7% of all plastics end up being recycled.
+Of the 8.3 billion metric tons that have been produced, 6.3 billion metric tons is plastic waste.
+Most single-use plastic––including water bottles––never gets recycled.
+The Environmental Protection Agency (EPA) states that only 7% of all plastics end up being recycled.
 Furthermore, the EPA calculated that plastic may use up to 15% of our global carbon budget, emitting more than Germany or the UK.

-The truth about which plastics can be recycled, how many times they can be recycled, how few can be reused and what is actually accepted, starts with the ubiquitous recycling symbols that we have all seen at some point in our lives.
+The truth about which plastics can be recycled, how many times they can be recycled and what can be reused begins with the ubiquitous yet often misunderstood recycling symbols.

-These chasing arrows on the bottom of plastic bottles or containers have become synonymous with the ability to recycle the item on which they appear, but this is not the case.
-The small number (from one to seven) stamped in the symbol denotes the resin used to make the product, not the ability to recycle it.
+These chasing arrows on the bottom of plastic bottles or containers have become synonymous with an object’s recyclability–– fueling many misconceptions about recycling plastic.
+In truth, the small number (from one to seven) stamped in the symbol denotes the resin used to make the product, not the ability to recycle it.
 The identification codes are as follows:

-Only two out of the seven have the potential to be recycled.
-And shockingly, those two (Polypropylene and PET) are rarely accepted at recyclers.
+Only two out of the seven can potentially be recycled.
+And shockingly, those two (Polypropylene, #5 and PET, #1) are rarely accepted at recyclers.

 Recycling is the extraction of materials that can be recovered and reused for another purpose.
 For example, over 90% of metals that end up in waste get recycled.
 This is because metals are very easy to recycle from other materials and from one another.
 They have very different densities, different electrical and magnetic properties, and even different colors.
-So it’s very easy for either humans or machines to separate these metals from one another or from other materials.
+This makes it very easy for either humans or machines to separate these metals from one another or from other materials.

 Plastics are a whole other story.
 Most of it is incinerated or landfilled because of the massively complicated system of finding and sorting the different kinds.
 Plastics have overlapping densities over a very narrow range.
 There are more than 50 different types of plastics, making them more difficult to sort and reprocess than other recyclable materials.

-The recycling of plastic is also managed on a local level, rather than perhaps benefitting from regulation at a national level.
-What each locality decides to recycle depends on the resources available.
+Plastic recycling is also managed on a local level, rather than perhaps benefitting from regulation at a national level.
+What each locality decides to recycle depends on the resources they have available.
 For example, in Greater Manchester in the UK they don’t have the technology available to sort between different types, so the only plastic that gets recycled is plastic bottles.

 The economics of recycling plastic

 However, the answer gets increasingly complicated when we consider economics.
 Plastic drives oil demand growth and remains a large part of big oil company profits.
 As oil prices fluctuate, so too does the price of plastic.
-When those markets are depressed, virgin plastic becomes far cheaper to buy than recycled.
+When those markets are depressed, virgin plastic becomes far cheaper to buy than recycled plastic.

-In addition, many plastic products degrade each time they’re processed – unlike metal or glass, which can be perpetually recycled, making them progressively less valuable.
-Recycle for Greater Manchester, part of England’s largest Waste Disposal Authority, says it focuses on plastic bottles as they are in demand by manufacturers that make new products, whereas there is low demand for plastics like yoghurt pots, margarine tubs, and plastic trays.
+In addition, unlike metal or glass, which can be perpetually recycled, many plastic products degrade each time they’re processed, making them progressively less valuable.
+Recycle for Greater Manchester, part of England’s largest Waste Disposal Authority, says it focuses on plastic bottles as they are in demand by manufacturers that make new products, whereas there is a low demand for plastics like yoghurt pots, margarine tubs, and plastic trays.

-Moreover, materials like plastic bags, polystyrene packaging, and coffee cups can in theory be recycled, but for logistical and economic reasons, recycling only makes sense when clean material is available in quantity.
-This is not the case for post-consumer household waste, so for most recycling plants these are impractical materials to collect for recycling.
-If they are collected, the extra effort and expense required to separate them from general waste means they often end up in landfill.
+Moreover, materials like plastic bags, polystyrene packaging, and coffee cups can––in theory––be recycled, but for logistical and economic reasons, recycling them only makes sense when clean material is available in large quantity.
+Unfortunately, this is not the case for post-consumer household waste, so for most recycling plants, these materials are impractical to collect for recycling.
+If they are collected, the extra effort and expense required to separate them from general waste mean they often end up in overflowing quantities at the landfill.

 From landfills to the ocean

-Without a profitable market in which to sell, it is not cost-effective for many recycling companies to process plastic, so many sell it to other countries at a loss.
+Without a profitable market in which to sell, it’s simply not cost-effective for many recycling companies to process plastic, so many sell it to other countries at a loss.

 Eight million metric tons of plastic enter the ocean each year.
 Countries like China, Indonesia, the Philippines, Thailand, and Vietnam contribute to 60% of ocean plastic due to mismanaged landfills.